cldf/cldf/README.md

 ### CLDF Data files

 While it is possible to add any kind of CSV files to a CLDF dataset, the CLDF standard recognizes (and attaches specified semantics) to tables described with a common property `dc:conformsTo` with one of the [table type](#cldf-components) URIs of the [CLDF ontology](http://cldf.clld.org/v1.0/terms.rdf) as value.

 Additionally, CLDF semantics can be assigned to individual columns by assigning one of the property URIs defined in the [CLDF ontology](http://cldf.clld.org/v1.0/terms.rdf) as `propertyUrl`.

+#### Column specifications

-Note: CLDF column properties are assumed to have a complete row (or rather the entity a row stores data about) as scope; e.g. a [source column](#sources) is assumed to provide source information for any piece of data in the row.
+- CLDF column properties are assumed to have a complete row (or rather the entity a row stores data about) as scope; e.g. a [source column](#sources) is assumed to provide source information for any piece of data in the row.
-Thus, each property can be used only once per table, which makes processing simpler.
+  Thus, **each property can be used only once per table**, which makes processing simpler.
+- More generally, CLDF assumes **column names in a table to be unique**.
+- Since CLDF is designed to enable data reuse, data creators should assume that schema information like table or column names ends up in all sorts of environments, e.g. as names in SQL databases or as parts of URLs of a web application.
+Thus, it is recommended to stick to ASCII characters in such names and avoid usage of punctuation other than `:._-`.

 #### Identifier